Fernando Zevallos

+Early life

 Zevallos was born on July 8, 1957, in Mariscal Cáceres Province, San Martín Region, Perú.
 He graduated from the Peruvian Air Force Academy, becoming a pilot.
 In 1976 and following his father's death, he retired from the Air Force to look after his father's estate.
 He had inherited a considerable amount of money.

+Career

 In 1978, the Peruvian government began a campaign of tax incentives for companies that invested in the Peruvian jungle.
 The Zevallos family decided to incorporate an air taxi company called TAUSA, with the aim of offering aerial services to the villages of the Peruvian jungle which were not served by suitable terrestrial transport.
 The company was not successful and Zevallos emigrated to the United States.

 During this period, he founded a new company, Aero Continente.
 At the end of 1994, he settled in the USA permanently, prompting him to give up his shares of the company.
 He quit the board of Aero Continente in January 1995, later becoming an adviser.

 Aero Continente grew to become one of Peru's leading airlines.
 But on the eve of 2004's, Copa America in Peru, Aero Continente was grounded.
 Persistent allegations of money-laundering and drug-trafficking had dogged the company for years.
 At this point, the US authorities added Zavallos to their list of drug kingpins.
 Unable to secure insurance for its fleet, Aero Continente was grounded.